Seko Fofana: Lens sign former Manchester City midfielder from Udinese | Goal.com

 Seko Fofana: Lens sign former Manchester City midfielder from Udinese

-Newly promoted Ligue 1 side Len have announced the signing of Seko Fofana from Serie A side Udinese.
+Newly promoted Ligue 1 side Lens have announced the signing of Seko Fofana from Serie A side Udinese.

 The Ivory Coast international put pen to paper on a four-year deal after successful medical examinations with the Blood and Gold.